CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course3/module2.md

 - There are different groups of threat actors, hacktivists, organized crime syndicates, nation state actors, script kiddies, and insider threat actors.
 - Threat actors are driven by varied motives like financial gain, political agendas, espionage, or an intent to cause disruption and chaos.
 - It's critical to study the varied landscape of threat actors to develop effective cybersecurity strategies and address their ever-evolving risks.

+## IBM X-Force Threat Intelligence Index?
+The IBM X-Force Threat Intelligence Index, an annual report created through extensive analysis of security events, provides insights into the current cybersecurity landscape.
+The report tracks changes, analyzes security trends and patterns, identifies emerging threats and vulnerabilities, and provides strategic guidance to help organizations strengthen their security posture and defend against cyberattacks.

+The IBM X-ForceThreat Intelligence Index 2024 is based on insights and observations from examining over 150 billion security events per day in over 130 countries.
+In this activity, you will research and review the IBM X-Force Threat Intelligence Index 2024 to gain insights into cybersecurity trends and the threat landscape.